German election: EU-Turkey relations hang in the balance | DW | 20.09.2021

 According to Kirchner, many rich Afghans and people from the middle class have already moved to Turkey.
 "Istanbul could be the hub of the Afghan diaspora," she said.

-The EU aims to create better living conditions for Afghans in transit states like Turkey with the intention of preventing them from continue their travel to Europe.
-But Turkey says that it does not have the capacity to host more people.
+The EU aims to create better living conditions for Afghans in transit states like Turkey with the intention of preventing them from continuing their travel to Europe.
+But Turkey says it does not have the capacity to host more people.

 Turkey has already become the largest host country for refugees and asylum seekers, and its population was tolerant of them for years.
 But recently the mood in Turkey — which has already accepted over 4 million refugees — has changed dramatically.